Wayne Chang

 Wayne Chang (born August 3, 1983) is an American entrepreneur, angel investor, film producer, and philanthropist.
 He is best known for founding Crashlytics, a startup acquired by Twitter in 2013.
-He is also known for creating a filesharing network called i2hub, making various seed investments, and his lawsuit against the Winklevoss brothers.
+He is also known for creating a filesharing network called i2hub, AI Company Reasoner and making various seed investments, and his lawsuit against the Winklevoss brothers.

 Early life

 Chang was born in Taipei, Taiwan, and grew up extremely poor on a farm in rural Taiwan.
 He immigrated to the United States at age 6, still short of cash.
 He wrote his first software program on the Apple IIe at age 7.
 While attending a high school in Haverhill, Massachusetts, he was involved with Napster, the first peer-to-peer filesharing platform.
 In 2005, Newsweek profiled Chang for his abilities in technology.

 Education

 Chang attended University of Massachusetts Amherst for his undergraduate degree.

 In 2003 and 2004, i2hub, created by Wayne in his UMass dorm, became his primary focus.
 With rapid growth and competition from Facebook, his business overtook academics.

 He dropped out of UMass to develop i2hub and went on to invest in and work for more than 40 internet startups, including DraftKings and JetSmarter.

 In 2016, Chang was awarded an honorary doctorate by University of Massachusetts Amherst.
 He was also the featured Commencement Speaker for the 2016 graduating class.